damiencarbery/quotes/quotes.md

 ---

-"You’re not much of an entrepreneur, in my opinion, if you don’t have the guts to ride the bull." - Kori Ashton
+"You're not much of an entrepreneur, in my opinion, if you don't have the guts to ride the bull." - Kori Ashton

 ---

-"It’s OK to quit today, as long as you show up for work tomorrow." - Unknown
+"It's OK to quit today, as long as you show up for work tomorrow." - Unknown

 ---